Bachelor of Pharmacy

 Role of Pharmacists

 “Pharmacists can contribute to the safe and effective use of medications through clinical practice, research and teaching.
-We continue to learn and share what we know with students, colleagues and the community, every step along the way.”
+We continue to learn and share what we know with students, colleagues and the community, at every step along the way.”

-Dr Esther Chan
+Professor Esther Chan

-Associate Professor, Department of Pharmacology and Pharmacy
+Professor, Department of Pharmacology and Pharmacy

 “From offering professional advices for common illnesses at community pharmacy, to researching on new treatments for life-threatening diseases, pharmacist impacts people’s lives in different aspects every day.
 This is a profession with huge diversity that I am honoured to be a part of”.

-Wynne Hui
+Ms Wynne Hui

 BPharm 2015